yenhsunlin/BH_in_NS/readme.md

 ## Known issues

-Certain range of inputs will cause the function `star_consumed` crashing due to the values are not allowed by 'root_scalar' in `scipy.optimize`.
+Certain range of inputs will cause the function `star_consumed` crashing due to the values are not allowed by `root_scalar` in `scipy.optimize`.
 Please simply ignore such inputs.
 If you are using loop calcuation, a way out to avoid kernel breaking due to `ValueError` can be done by

     try:
         star_consumed(*inputs*)